 UI Developer Job Outlook

 UI developers are in-demand across all industries, in both the public and private sectors, however e-commerce is a standout area for UI developer employment.
-Thousands of retailers and wholesalers flock to the Internet (and the mobileverse) every week, in an effort to increase their reach across the fast growing digital marketplace.
-As more online sellers strive for differentiation in this competitive space, demand for skilled and qualified UI developers will reach a fever pitch.
-Smart companies understand that the UI is front-line of the online shopping experience, and will pursue skilled and qualified developers accordingly.
+Thousands of retailers and wholesalers flock to the Internet (and the mobileverse) every week in an effort to increase their reach across the fast growing digital marketplace.
+As more online sellers strive for differentiation in this competitive space, demand for talented UI developers will reach a fever pitch.
+Smart companies understand that the user interface is front-line in the online shopping experience and will pursue skilled and qualified UI developers accordingly.
 Developers with experience in the leading e-commerce content management systems (CMS), such as Magneto, WordPress, osCommerce and OpenCart, will be well-positioned to capitalize on this demand.

 Due to rapid growth of the Internet and mobile computing, and recent advances in software and hardware capabilities, UI development job openings outnumber the pool of qualified professionals, otherwise known as an IT skills gap.